MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ## `--verbose` global parameter

-You can learn more in-depth details about the logging verbosity when running your command.
-This could be helpful when trying to understand if certain commands take longer than others to execute.
-For the following example,
+Learn more in-depth details about logging by adding the `--verbose` global parameter to your reference command.
+This is helpful when trying to understand why certain commands take longer than others to execute.

 ```azurecli-interactive
 az group create --name myResourceGroup --location eastus --verbose